thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Equality operators

 The triple equals `===` operator compares two values to see if they're exactly the same or "strictly equal" to one another.
-The operator returns `true` if the values are equal and are the same type.
+The operator evaluates to `true` if the values are equal and are the same type.

 ```javascript
 4 === 3   // false